ESG Information

 8 Environmental education

-Management and Sustainability Report - 3.2 Positive impact (processes) - 3.2.1.
-Environmental Management
+Management and Sustainability Report - 9.2 Environmental Management

 Within the framework of the 5 environmental programs that Findeter has, the environmental campaign "Be Aware" is developed under the slogan "With your feet on the ground".
 This in order to disseminate the various awareness and education activities supported by the different internal communication channels that the Entity has and the different face-to-face campaigns that arise according to the needs that arise.